PinewoodPip/lg2modding/docs/index.md

 When creating mods, you should use separate saves for testing (or a copy of your normal one) in case things go wrong.

 ## Setup
-The easiest way to create a mod is through the campaign editor option in the main menu:
+The easiest way to create a mod is through the campaign editor option in the mods menu (accessed from the main menu):

 ![Campaign editor button](img/setup/campaign_editor_button.png)